Plotting & Analysis

 invert_direction: bool

-By default, the plotted line is along the dimension (x or y) that has more cells, and along x if they have the same number of cells.
+If plot_geometry == 'line', the default is to for the plotted line to be along the dimension (x or y) that has more cells, and along x if they have the same number of cells.
 If True, this parameter inverts the direction.

 radial_bins_per_cell: float

-If plot_geometry == radius, this parameter chooses how many radial bins per cell are plotted.
-The bins are averaged onto the radial annuli, so this number can be greater than one.
+If plot_geometry == 'radius', this parameter chooses how many radial bins per cell are plotted.
+The bins are averaged onto the radial annuli, so this number can be greater than unity.

 Returns: